Orange County Divorce Lawyers

 When you hire one of our Orange County divorce lawyers, you’ll benefit from working with a specialist in family law, certified by the State Bar of California.
 We also offer many years of experience, combined with our unwavering commitment to you, our client.
 Our goal is to protect you and your interests as we work to ensure that the situation is finalized in a fair, favorable manner.

 If you’re going through a divorce or need help with another family issue, such as legal separation, annulment, child custody, child support, spousal support and other related matters, turn to the experienced family law lawyers of Sarieh Law Offices.
-Contact us today to arrange a free, confidential consultation by calling (714) 542-6200.
+Contact us today to arrange a free, confidential case evaluation by calling 714-694-7723.

 Common Questions and Concerns When Getting a Divorce in California